LLNL/zfp/docs/source/arrays.rst

   time of construction.
 Before the array can become usable, however, it must be :ref:`resized <array_resize>` and its rate must be set via :cpp:func:`array::set_rate`.
 These two tasks can be performed in either order.
+  Furthermore, the desired cache size should be set using :cpp:func:`array::set_cache_size`, as the default constructor creates a cache that holds only one |zfp| block, i.e., the minimum possible.

 .. _array_ctor:
 .. cpp:function:: array1::array1(uint n, double rate, const Scalar* p = 0, size_t csize = 0)